vgteam/libbdsg/README.md

 - [`sdsl`](https://github.com/simongog/sdsl-lite)
 - [`sparsepp`](https://github.com/greg7mdp/sparsepp)

-The build process assumes that these libraries and their headers have been installed in a place on the system where the compiler can find them (e.g. in `CPLUS_INCLUDE_PATH` and `LD_LIBRARY_PATH`).
+The build process assumes that these libraries and their headers have been installed in a place on the system where the compiler can find them (e.g. in `CPLUS_INCLUDE_PATH`).

 ### Building